20+ Amazing Things to Do in Maggie Valley (and Nearby!)

 Great Smoky Mountains National Park

 The Great Smoky Mountains National Park is a short 30-minute drive away from Maggie Valley and should be somewhere on your itinerary.
-Innumerable stops and trails await, especially the Oconaluftee Visitor Center that we just mentioned.
+Innumerable stops and trails await, and here’s a quick breakdown:

-We’ve enjoyed hikes along the Deep Creek Trail for three beautiful waterfalls, walks on The Road to Nowhere, and treks to Mouse Creek Falls.
+• Hiking and Waterfalls: We’ve enjoyed hikes along the Deep Creek Trail for three beautiful waterfalls and treks to Clingmans Dome (Kuwohi).

-Purchase Knob provides high-elevation views with a moderate 3 to 5-mile hike to get your heart pumping!
-This trail will take you by a historic 1874 cabin, bald mountain tops, and 360-degree views from the Appalachian Highlands Science Learning Center.
+• Purchase Knob: This trail provides high-elevation views with a moderate 3 to 5-mile hike to get your heart pumping!
+Along the way, you’ll pass by a historic 1874 cabin, bald mountain tops, and 360-degree views from the Appalachian Highlands Science Learning Center.

 Of course, you can pick just about any spot and enjoy the natural beauty of the Smokies!